Welcome to Spotlight, our series for showcasing customer projects.

-One of our favorite epoxy projects to see is an epoxy river table.
-These projects are surprisingly easy with the right amount of preparation, but they can look beautifully intricate.
+One of our favorite epoxy projects to see is the epoxy river table.
+These projects take some time but are surprisingly easy with the right amount of preparation, and they can look beautifully intricate.

-For those who aren't familiar: an epoxy river table is a table top that has a thick layer of our Deep Pour Epoxy, typically mixed with one or more color pigments.
-This thick layer is called a vein and is usually positioned to "flow" between two or more irregular slabs of wood (or any other bondable material).
+For those who aren't familiar, an epoxy river table is a table top that has a thick layer of an epoxy casting resin such as our UltraClear Deep Pour Epoxy, typically mixed with one or more epoxy colorants.
+This thick layer is usually called a vein and is typically positioned to flow between two or more irregular slabs of wood, or any other suitable material.

 The concept isn't limited to river tables.